casid/jte/DOCUMENTATION.md

 ## Output Escaping

 It is recommended to wrap `TemplateOutput` when output escaping is needed.
-For instance, if you already have jsoup dependency in your project you could do this:
+For instance, if you already have <a href="https://jsoup.org/cookbook/cleaning-html/whitelist-sanitizer">jsoup</a> in your project you could do this:

 ```java
 public class SecureOutput implements TemplateOutput {